 Preferred Alternative 3 and Alternatives 2 and 4 would reduce the commercial greater amberjack trip limit and, in contrast to Alternative 1, express the trip limit in number of fish rather than in pounds.
 Preferred Alternative 3 and Alternatives 2 and 4 would set the trip limit at 7, 8, and 5 fish, respectively.
-These reductions are considered to lengthen the commercial fishing season for greater amberjack.
+These reductions are expected to lengthen the commercial fishing season for greater amberjack.
 As illustrated in Table 2.2.2, other things equal, the smaller the trip limit, the longer the commercial season is expected to run.

 Economic effects expected to result from changes in commercial trip limits would generally include changes in ex-vessel revenues and in producer surplus to commercial fishermen, changes in consumer surplus to consumer purchasing the fish, and changes in dealers' revenues.
-However, because commercial fishermen are expected to be constrained to the allotted commercial quota under all of the alternatives, given the existing accountability measures (AMs), none of the alternatives considered would be expected to result in these economic effects.
-Based on the magnitude of the commercial greater amberiack ACL, it is estimated that Preferred Alternative 3 and Alternatives 2 and 4 would all allow the commercial sector to harvest the totality of its allotted ACL.
+However, because commercial fishermen are expected to reach and be constrained to the allotted commercial quota under all of the alternatives, given the existing accountability measures

+(AMs), none of the alternatives considered would be expected to result in these economic effects.
+Based on the magnitude of the commercial greater amberjack ACL, it is estimated that Preferred Alternative 3 and Alternatives 2 and 4 would all allow the commercial sector to harvest the totality of its allotted ACT.
 Therefore, changes in ex-vessel revenues would not be expected to result from these alternatives.
 Changes in producer surplus to commercial fishermen are also not expected to result from these alternatives because fishermen are expected to continue to harvest greater amberiack as incidental or supplemental catch during trips targeting other species.
 In other terms, reductions in trip limits considered in Preferred Alternative 3 and Alternatives 2 and 4 would not be expected to result in cancelled or additional fishing trips relative to Alternative 1.
-Because the amount of commercially-caught greater amberjack available to consumers is assumed to remain constant, i.e., commercial landings are estimated to equal the commercial ACL, changes in consumer surplus to greater amberiack buyers would not be expect to result from the trip limit reductions.
+Because the amount of commercially-caught greater amberjack available to consumers is assumed to remain constant, i.e., commercial landings are estimated to equal the commercial ACT, changes in consumer surplus to greater amberjack buyers would not be expect to result from the trip limit reductions.
 Finally, for the same reason, revenues to dealers purchasing greater amberjack would not be expected to change.
-Given the small size of the commercial greater amberjack ACL, the discussion above is predicated upon NMFS' ability to constrain commercial landings to the commercial ACL during the commercial fishing season.
-Based on the inherent uncertainty associated with the monitoring of commercial landings, Preferred Alternative 3 and Alternatives 2 and 4 could result in an overage which would in turn result in economic benefits commensurate with the size of the overage.
+Given the small size of the commercial greater amberjack ACL and ACT, the discussion above is predicated upon NMFS' ability to constrain commercial landings to the commercial ACT during the commercial fishing season.
+Based on the inherent uncertainty associated with a timely closure due to the rate of landings and the low quota, Preferred Alternative 3 and Alternatives 2 and 4 could result in an ACL overage, which would in turn result in economic benefits commensurate with the size of the overage.
 However, because the accountability measures require that any overage be fully paid back at the beginning of the next fishing season, potential economic benefits associated with a given overage would be transitory and would be offset by corresponding losses the following season.

-Economic benefits expected from Preferred Alternative 3 and Alternatives 2 and 4, which would reduce the trip limit and express it in number of fish would result from the added flexibility afforded to commercial fishermen, the easier estimation of their greater amberjack catch, and from the increased predictability of the availability of commercially-caught greater amberjack to consumers.
+Economic benefits expected from Preferred Alternative 3 and Alternatives 2 and 4, which would reduce the trip limit and express it in number of fish, would result from the added flexibility afforded to commercial fishermen, the easier estimation of their greater amberjack catch, and from the increased predictability of the availability of commercially-caught greater amberjack to consumers as the season is expected to be longer than under Alternative 1.
 Other things equal, greater trip limits would be more prone to resulting in boom (harvest overages) and bust (shortened season due to payback provisions) cycles which would be detrimental to markets due to the uncertainty associated with fluctuating and long time periods with no greater amberjack availability in markets.